All Episodes

 It is not the lack of DDT to kill those mosquitoes in the first place.

-So we are now In a struggle over fact here, over history, over what is really going on.
+So we are now in a struggle over fact here, over history, over what is really going on.

-And I was quoting uh just a moment ago from John Burlaw's uh excellent uh article about this, the case of the DDT deniers, which is explored as well in his book, Eco Freaks.
+And I was quoting just a moment ago from John Burlaugh's excellent article about this, the case of the DDT deniers, which is explored as well in his book, EcoFreaks.

-Uh, John Burlaw, welcome to the program.
+John Burlaugh, welcome to the program.

 Tell me about this DDT and what's going on now.

-Rush was talking about the fact that facts are facts, and uh are we getting DDT back to combat this in Africa?
+And are we getting DDT back to combat this in Africa?

-And what you had mentioned about Kenya, that's uh that's so important because what it actually is and what Gore and the Associated Press are not saying is that this is actually a resurgence of malaria in those regions.
+And what you had mentioned about Kenya, that's so important because what it actually is and what Gore and the Associated Press are not saying is that this is actually a resurgence of malaria in those regions.

 So it's not like it's something brand new because of global warming in those very regions.

-There are World Health Organization reports that I reference in Eco Freaks um uh that uh you had you had that there before.
+There are World Health Organization reports that I reference in EcoFreaks that you have that there before.

 So there's nothing really new under the sun there.